greenkeeperio/greenkeeper/test/readme.md

 </details>

 <details>
-<summary> How to mock only one function of a dependency </summary>
+<summary> (Deprecated) How to mock only one function of a dependency </summary>

-To mock only specific modules, use require.requireActual to restore the original modules, then overwrite the one you want to mock.
+To mock only specific modules, use `require.requireActua` to restore the original modules, then overwrite the one you want to mock.

 In this example we only want to mock the `getActiveBilling()` from `payments`, which is called in `updatePayments`.